eugenia1984/english/glossary.md

 - **what a responsibility**: are used to show recognition of the importance of someone's duties.

 - **What's going on?**: is a common way to ask someone what is happening, what the situation is, or what problem or event is taking place.
 For example: `What's going on at the meeting?` –> Someone is asking what is happening during the meeting.

+- **What's the story?**: is an informal way to ask for an explanation or what's going on.
+For example: `You were late again — what's the story?` —> This asks for a reason or clarification.

 - **within walking distance**: means that the place is close enough to walk to comfortably.